ProMostafa/currencyconversionsystem/README.md

 ## redis
 use redis in two usecase
-1. Using as Brocker for celery
+1. Using as Broker for celery
 1. implement simple cache mechanism (later)
 2. using redis lock to prevent race condition (if occurrence later)